-The air outside is brisk but the ocean waters around Delaware are still warm.
+The air outside is brisk, but the ocean waters around Delaware are still warm.
 Are you planning to go swimming or surfing?
 If so, you may encounter jellyfish because they love warm water.
 And there are several species of jellies you should keep a watchful eye on as you venture out for a dip.

 The lion’s mane uses its stinging tentacles to capture, pull in and eat fish and smaller jellyfish that get too close to their tentacles.
 The stinging cells are not known to be fatal to people.
 But the sting site will be very red and painful.

-So, what eats the lion’s mane jellyfish?
+What eats the lion’s mane jellyfish?
 Sea birds, giant ocean sunfish, sea turtles and other jellies will feed on them.

 The Atlantic sea nettle is carnivorous, meaning it will eat other jellyfish and crustaceans like crabs, lobsters and shrimp.
 Their mouths are located in the middle of their bodies near the bell and are attached to a stomach-like opening used for munching their prey.